khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

 1.0.22:

-I added support for Android 1.5 (Cupcake) devices.
+Add support for Android 1.5 (Cupcake) devices.
 Welcome Cupcake owners!

 There should be no difference in behavior for devices with newer versions of Android.
 Nothing added, nothing removed.